 Other Faiths

-In addition to this, pupils learn about elements of other faiths as part of topics and in assemblies e.g. Diwali.
+In addition to RE curriculum learning, pupils learn about elements of other faiths as part of topics and in assemblies e.g. Diwali.
 We recognise the importance of pupils having not just a tolerance for, but a deep respect for, all faiths and other Christian traditions and wish to educate the pupils at St Mary’s as such.

 How can you help?